 You can travel to Bratislava from Vienna by car, by bus, or even by boat on the Danube River.

 When you arrive there, you can explore the Old Town, Bratislava Castle, and Slavin Monument.
 Then, reward yourself with a specialty beer and a local delicacy, such as the delectable potato pancakes.

 If you get tired of walking, hop on one of the trams or trolleybuses which crisscross Bratislava.

-Before heading back to Vienna, stroll along the Danube River or sit in a café and try the poppy seed pastries, called Bratislavský rožok.
+Before ending your day trip from Vienna to Bratislava, stroll along the Danube River or sit in a café and try the poppy seed pastries, called Bratislavský rožok.
 They’re to die for!